DBBOARDS/analogBoard/README.md

 # analogBoard
-These are the Eagle files for the Analof Board
+These are the Eagle files for the Analog Board